YANGZX22/Voot/readme.md

 Voot is an intelligent simultaneous-interpretation & text translation app for **HarmonyOS**, powered by **your own LLM / translation APIs**.
 It is designed with three core principles: **security, privacy, and simplicity**.

+> [!NOTE]
-> ⚠️ Voot does not provide or resell any LLM/translation service.
+> Voot does not provide or resell any LLM/translation service.
 > You bring your own API keys (OpenAI, DeepL, Ollama, 豆包, etc.).

 ---